MechanicalRock/mechanicalrock.github.io/_posts/2017-08-10-using-AWS-API-with-cross-account-role(javascript).markdown

 Setting up for cross account roles is outside the scope of this, so if you need more information on that, visit <a href="https://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console/">AWS policies and groups for cross account access</a>.

 There are a multitude of <a href="http://blog.flux7.com/aws-cross-accounts-access-part-2">reasons and benefits</a> for taking the cross account approach.
-At the end of the day, they usually boil down to security, billing and access to customer accounts
+At the end of the day, they usually boil down to security, billing and access to customer accounts.

 In the AWS Console, you can easily switch roles by using a link specific to switching to the cross account role.
 In code we will need to do something slightly different.